lamkeysing92/Url-Checker/README.md

 wfuzz was throwing errors for me, so I thought I'd do what any sane programmer would do, make my own version from scratch!

+This program makes use of the wonderful requests library

+    pip install requests

+How to use:

     Usage: main.py <file> <url>

     This program brute forces a url pattern, with words from a provided